PMSSC: Parallelizable multi-subset based self-expressive model for subspace clustering: Parallelizable Multi-Subset Based Sparse Subspace Clustering

-For clarity, we summarize the whole procedure of our proposed subspace clustering approach in Algorithm \ref{alg:alg4}, termed Parallelizable Multi-Subset based Sparse Subspace Clustering (PMSSC).
-Given $X$ and parameters $T$, $\delta$, $s$, and $\epsilon$, the optimal solution $C^{\ast}$ can be estimated via Algorithm \ref{alg:alg1}.
-We thus define the affinity matrix as $A = |C^{\ast}| + |C^{\ast \top}|$ with the estimated $C^{\ast}$, and the final clustering results can be obtained by applying spectral clustering to $A$ via normalized cut \cite{shi2000normalized}.
+For clarity, we summarize the entire framework of our proposed subspace clustering approach in Algorithm~\ref{alg:alg4}, calling it the \emph{parallelizable multi-subset based sparse subspace clustering} (PMSSC) method.
+Given $X$ and parameters $T$, $\delta$, $s$, and $\epsilon$, the optimal solution $C^{\ast}$ can be found using Algorithm~\ref{alg:alg1}.
+We thus define the affinity matrix as $A = |C^{\ast}| + |C^{\ast T}|$ using the computed $C^{\ast}$; the final clustering results can be obtained by applying spectral clustering to $A$ via normalized cut~\cite{shi2000normalized}.